Guide for Buying Health Insurance

 portion of the bill.)
 Note that Medicare limits how much a physician

-• There also may be lifetime limits on benefits paid under the
+may charge you above the usual amount. - There also may be lifetime limits on benefits paid under the

 policy.
 Most experts recommend that you look for a policy whose